paigecm/2016-campaign/README.md

 # 2016-campaign
 2016 Presidential Campaign Speeches

-This repository contains a selection of campaign speeches given by Hillary Clinton and Donald Trump during the 2016 presidential campaign.
+This repository contains a selection of campaign speeches given by Hillary Clinton and Donald Trump during the 2016 presidential campaign. *Note:* In most cases, these are the speeches as released or published by the candidates' own campaigns, sourced from their websites.
+Thus, these texts do not usually include ad libbed remarks by the candidates (this is more of an issue with Trump than Clinton).

 The selection was originally created for a text mining workshop for a history class.
 I began with the speeches available at the UCSB American Presidency Project (http://www.presidency.ucsb.edu/index.php), and then added further speeches from the candidates' websites and major news outlets.